-Now that you have included taxes on every product in your store, check on the option that reads Charge tax on this product on the product pages, to include taxes in the prices displayed.
+Now that you have included taxes on every product in your store check the option that reads Charge tax on this product on the product pages to include taxes in the prices displayed.

 Registration-based tax settings

-As mentioned earlier, Shopify allows vendors to avail Registration-based tax settings over the selected regions.
+As mentioned, Shopify allows vendors to avail of Registration-based tax settings over the selected regions.

-Unlike taxes based on locations, this setting requires you to submit a tax registration number, to be able to compute your taxes.
+Unlike taxes based on locations, this setting requires you to submit a tax registration number to compute your taxes.

-A tax number acts as a code that helps Shopify identify the vendors and collect their sales tax.
+A tax number is a code that helps Shopify identify vendors and collect their sales tax.
 Issued by the local tax authority, this number might also be called a sales tax ID, VAT number, or tax number.